rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 Transaction - A unit of work in a database

-- A transaction can have any number and type of opeartions in it
+- A transaction can have any number and type of operations in it
 - Either happens as a whole or not
 - Transactions ideally have four properties, commonly knwon as ACID properties